 Greg

 Greg is a strong choice when you want a recliner sofa that stays fairly compact.
-The dual adjustment made a practical difference: we could raise the headrest for neck support without forcing a deeper recline, which helped it feel more usable for everyday sitting.
+In our hands-on testing, the dual adjustment made the biggest difference: we could raise the headrest for neck support without forcing a deeper recline, so it worked better as an everyday power recliner sofa.

 Our Testing Experience